datanav/docs/hub/sesam-dataflow.rst

 Connect
 -------

 The raw data, having now been enriched, are ready to be connected to other data from other sources.
-This can be done in various ways and the next few chapters will describe this in detail.
+This can be done in various ways.

 .. _connect-global-pipes-datasets:

 Global pipes / datasets
 ^^^^^^^^^^^^^^^^^^^^^^^

-When connecting data in Sesam, it is important to understand :ref:`global datasets <best-practice-global-pipes>` as these are collections of data that pertain to the same concept from different sources.
+When connecting data in Sesam, it is important to understand :ref:`global datasets <best-practice-global-pipes>` as collections of data that pertain to the same concept from different sources.

-The main purpose of a global dataset is to be the single authorative location to get fresh data about a specific concept.
-Generally when we want to start building globals, we start at a high level and work our way into the details.
-For example, if we work for a business which sells stationary, it will be natural to create globals based on various things we sell: global-paper, global-pens, global-postit, global-equipment etc. This is exactly how we would stock the shelves in a stationary shop.
-If, however we are a pen specialist, our perspective would be completely different and we would have a global-pencil, global-marker, global-ballpoint global-ink etc. Here we have so many kinds of pens that it does not make sense to have a shelf for printing paper or notebooks, but we would sort the pens after type of pen in the very same way we sort them into various global datasets.
+The main purpose of a global dataset is to be the single authoritative location to get fresh data about a specific concept.
+When building globals, start at a high level and work your way into the details.
+For example, if working for a business that sells stationary, it would be natural to create globals based on various things that are sold: global-paper, global-pens, global-postit, global-equipment etc. This is exactly how shelves would be stocked in a stationary shop.
+If, however, we are working for a pen specialist, the perspective would be completely different and there would be a global-pencil, global-marker, global-ballpoint, global-ink etc. Here there are so many kinds of pens that it does not make sense to have a shelf for printing paper or notebooks, but we would sort the pens by type of pen in the very same way we sort them into various global datasets.

-Neither of these two examples are wrong but make sense for each example as their data requirements and use of data are very different, even though a lot of their data is the same.
-So, when wanting to sort data in globals in order to retrieve it in the :ref:`transform` step, it is important to ensure logical grouping.
+Neither of these two global structures are wrong because they are specific to each use-case.
+Even though a lot of the data is the same, the data requirement and use is very different in the two scenarios.
+So, when wanting to sort data in globals in order to retrieve it in the :ref:`transform` step, it is important to ensure a logical grouping.

 A general rule is that every dataset that is written to Sesam from an external data source should be put into its appropriate global, however small it is.